nickmura/rwc-exercises-lessons/lesson_06-USERAUTH-CRYPTO/index.md

 > Why is cryptocurrency significant to cryptography or vice-versa?

 ## exercise-08

 > Why are cryptographic gurantees so nessescary for blockchain & cryptocurrency applications?

+Cryptocurrencies, in general, exist and were concieved for an environment where ALL participiants are assumed to be adversarial.
+The reason we need strong cryptographic gurantees as it's the dependant techniques to ensure the integrity of the system.
+Cryptography, as a general definition, is
+'..the practice or study of techniques for secure communication in the presence of adversarial behavior'.
+So comunicating, and transacting with adversarial participants in an economic system, probably requires cryptography, aswell as all of the applications built for these participants.

 ## exercise-09

 > Give a few reasons why cryptography development and research has been centered around cryptocurrencies in the last few years.

+Cryptography has been a bit of a niche field of research - cryptocurrencies and blockchain development has created a new demand for cryptography research as the environment is maximally adversial so applied cryptographic security gurantees are nessescary, and will recieve the most recongition amd research.
+Cryptography research and applications will still be researched outside of cryptocurrencies and blockchains.

 ## exercise-10